dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

 ---

 > "Coming to you from the 9th level of Dante's Inferno, reserved for
-> traitors and from which only the falsely crucified may emerge." -
+> traitors and whence only the falsely crucified may emerge." - Dante
-> Dante

 ## [Climate Change: The Smart Grid, Intrinsic Analytics and Economic Dynamics](#climite-change)